MMMdata/BigQuery_auto_reporting/readme.md

+# Export from Google Analytics Premium BigQuery
-# Python Scripts for Google Analytics Premium BigQuery querying, table creation, and export to cloud storage.
+## _Python Scripts for Google Analytics Premium BigQuery querying, table creation, and export to cloud storage._
+All the python files reference "bq_creds.yml". bq_creds_SAMPLE.yml has been provided for reference.
+Fill in your corresponding project_id, dataset_id, cloud_storage_dir, and queries and save this file as "bq_creds.yml" so the other python scripts can reference these account credentials/details.